shivu1123/Lab-3_mobile_application/README.md

 # Lab 3 - Flutter Mobile Application

-used copiot to create readme file and to add comment in the code.
+used copilot to create readme file and to add comment in the code.

 ## 📌 Project Overview
 This project is a **Flutter mobile application** developed as part of Lab 3.
 It follows Flutter best practices and includes features such as UI components, state management, and platform-specific configurations.